Living with a chronic illness - dealing with feelings

 Feelings and Emotions Over Time

 - Depressed that you have the illness.
-It feels that life will never be okay again.
+It feels like life will never be okay again.

 - Angry.
 It still seems unfair that you have the illness.